Marguerite Wilkinson Collection

 There are no restrictions on use of the materials in the department for research; all patrons must comply with federal copyright regulations.

 Marguerite Ogden Wilkinson (1883-1928) began writing poetry when she attended Northwestern University.
 She published several volumes of poetry while working as an editor and poetry reviewer for the Los Angeles Graphic, Books and Authors, The New York Times Book Review, and Poetry magazine.
 She lectured on modern poetry at schools, library associations, and women’s clubs.
 She left her library, with accompanying correspondence from various poets such as Robert Frost, John Masefield, and W.B.
 Yeats, to Northwestern University.
-The books were cataloged as a Wilkinson collection and letters and notes were removed to archival collection MS191.
+The books were cataloged as a Wilkinson collection; letters and notes were separated to form this archival collection, MS191.

 Immediate Source of Acquisition